hodla-app/chain-providers/TASK.md

 # Scaling Hodla on New Chains

+### Overview

-To scale [Hodla](https://app.hodla.org) on new blockchains, we are initiating an open-bounty program where third-party developers can contribute by creating a sample application.
-Our goal is unify the staking experience on all PoS chains.
-The application will be hosted on a new open-source repository and developers are encouraged to compete for a bounty by showcasing their expertise in integrating new blockchain networks.
+In order to scale [Hodla](https://app.hodla.org) on new blockchains, we have initiated an open-bounty program inviting third-party developers to contribute by creating a sample application.
+The objective is to unify the staking experience across all PoS chains.
+This application will be hosted on a new open-source repository, and developers are encouraged to compete for a bounty by showcasing their expertise in integrating new blockchain networks.
+The following task breakdown provides a detailed explanation of what's required.

 ### Task Breakdown:
 1. **Blockchain + Wallet Provider Code:**